History of science and technology in Mexico: Bourbon Reforms

-Early Years of Independence
+Early years of independence

 In 1833, President Valentín Gómez Farías, himself a physician decreed the establishment of a School of Medical Sciences.
 It was ultimately not built due to the Gomez Farias administration being overthrown by a coup shortly afterward, but in 1854 a private medical college was established in Mexico City.
 Gómez Farías also closed the Royal and Pontifical University of Mexico in 1833 as part of his anti-clerical measures.

 Certain Mexican presidents in this era had come from a background in the sciences.
 President Anastasio Bustamante had been a physician and during a temporary exile in Europe, he had spent some of his time visiting the anatomical collections of Montpellier and Vienna.
 President Valentín Gómez Farías had started out his professional career practicing medicine in Guadalajara.
 President Manuel Robles Pezuela was a military engineer who had engaged in important geodesic and topographic projects in the Isthmus of Tehuantepec.
 He was also a member of the Mexican Society of Statistics and of the Paris Geographical Society.

 The statesman Lucas Alamán who served under multiple administrations had come from a background of mining engineering, and in his youth he had studied in Europe under René Just Haüy, Jean-Baptiste Biot, and Louis Jacques Thénard.
 He had also sought to bring to Mexico the technique of separating silver and gold through the use of sulfuric acid in contrast to the old technique of using nitric acid.

-General Pedro García Conde studied mathematics, chemistry, and minerology, at the Mining College in Mexico, and joined the military as an engineer.
-In 1834, he was named geometer of the boundary commision.
+General Pedro García Conde studied mathematics, chemistry, and mineralogy, at the Mining College in Mexico, and joined the military as an engineer.
+In 1834, he was named geometer of the boundary commission.
 In 1838 he was named director of the Military College.

 Conde passed sweeping reforms for the military college, establishing courses on descriptive geometry, applied mechanics, astronomy and geodesy.
 He was Secretary of War in the years leading up to the Mexican American War.
 He was tasked by a government commission to map the boundary established by the Treaty of Guadalupe Hidalgo, and made the effort to try to save as much territory as he could for Mexico.